-When activating your track saw, press the lunge release and the power trigger.
+Press the lunge release and the power trigger when activating your track saw.
 Your saw comes with a soft start that ensures you smooth start-ups.
 You have to let the saw tool reach its maximum speed before use.

 Overview of the Table saw

-What is unique on a table saw is the ability to withstand longer and wider materials.
-It is bigger and ideal for materials that require longer cuts.
+What is unique about a table saw is the ability to withstand longer and wider materials, and it is more extensive and ideal for materials that require longer cuts.
 There are table saws that come with additional shelf space.
 The Rockwell Tabletop Saw has onboard accessory storage that keeps extra blades, the miter gauge, and the rip fence.
 That brings convenience to the user when you need to replace your blade.

-There are also industrial table saws that come with large surfaces and workbench table saws that are ideal for DIY enthusiasts.
+There are also industrial table saws with large surfaces and workbench table saws ideal for DIY enthusiasts.
+The blade on a table saw is fixed, and the height is adjustable as you raise it lower or higher, depending on the thickness of the wood you are working on.
 The solid base makes the tool sturdy as it stays in place.
 You connect your tool to a dust management system that keeps you healthy from diseases caused by inhaling dust saw.
-The blade on a table saw is fixed.
-The height is adjustable as you raise it lower or higher, depending on the thickness of the wood you are working on.

 The blade is stationary.
 For accuracy, the blade guard and rails guide the material.
 There are four types of table saws.
 These are the bench, contractor, cabinet, and hybrid table saw.
-The contractor and the cabinet table saws are portable and meant for household activities.
-The cabinet table saw is a combination of the two, and the hybrid table saw is a heavy-duty table saw.
+The contractor and the cabinet table saws are portable for household activities.
+The cabinet table saw combines the two, and the hybrid table saw is a heavy-duty table saw.

 - Onboard accessory storage